wavecollapser/nofuzz-quake2/README.md

 Specific cross platform notes:
 There is NO Makefile, if you are a linux/mac user you have to make a Makefile yourself/use Zoid's this might be added later....

+   (the zquake2.exe can be run perfectly in wine though under linux, so you don't have to compile)